mikest/halyard/README.md

 ## Usage

 1. Import the library into your project.
+	- NOTE: On OSX you will have to work through explicitly allowing the dylibs to open.
+	- NOTE: One Windows you may also need to do this.
+	- You can avoid this by building from source.
+The repo is designed to be checked out directly into your addons folder for this reason.
 2. Open the example scene and look around.
 2. Create a rope instance and configure its parameters.
 3. Attach rope ends to objects or positions.
 Rope details will be scaled to rope width, so model your attachments at 1:1 for a 1m thick rope.